vijaybirru/documentation/service_catalog/offerings.rst

 Applications launched from the Service Catalog are subject to the :ref:`Governance Policies <policy_engine>` of the |ACCOUNT| they run under, in the same way as Farms are.

-The Farm Template is a Service Catalog offerings is typically customised to give users some choices over the deployment of their applications (subject to any Policy constraints).
+The Farm Template in a Service Catalog offering is typically customised to give users some choices over the deployment of their applications (subject to any Policy constraints).
 This can include choosing instance types, networks, storage options and even choosing which Cloud to deploy in.

 This page covers all aspects of creating, customising and managing Service Catalog offerings.
 End users who simply want to use the Service Catalog to deploy applications should refer to :ref:`sc_using`.